harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ### DREME motif analysis

-fifth command line argument is e-value, default is 0.05 Increasing will provide more motifs, but they may not be significantly enriched
+fifth command line argument is e-value, default and recommended is 0.05 Increasing will provide more motifs, but they may not be significantly enriched

 ```bash